 Contact the Very Best in New Jersey Employment Law Attorneys

 The employment law attorneys of McOmber McOmber & Luber provide experienced, knowledgeable representation to employers and employees when it comes to all employment law matters, both in the state of New Jersey and at the federal level.
-To learn more about our services and find out if there are or have been legal violations in light of these latest changes, contact our office today.
+To learn more about our services and find out if there are or have been legal violations in light of these latest changes, call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.